turingschool/try-turing/popup-intro-to-js/js-2/index.md

   <ul>
     <li>Use <code>document.querySelector</code> to select the element with the question class and store the reference to that element in a question variable.</li>
     <li>Use <code>querySelector</code> on that question variable to find the button element with the “question-btn” class and store the reference to that element in a button variable.</li>
-    <li>Add an event listener on the button variable to wait for a click and add the “show-text” class to the classList on that question.</li>
+    <li>Use <code>addEventListener</code> on the button variable to wait for a click and then add the “show-text” class to the classList on that question.</li>
     <li>Change <code>add</code> to <code>toggle</code> so that clicking on the button again removes the class.</li>
-    <li>Change CSS so that the arrow rotates 180 degrees.</li>
+    <li>Add a CSS rule targeting the <code>.show text .question-btn</code> classes so that the arrow button rotates 180 degrees.</li>
   </ul>
   <p>Now, we have it doing what we want, but it’s only the first one!
 At this point, your code should look <a href="https://replit.com/@turingschool/faq-js-iteration1#style.css" target="blank">like this</a> if you want to check that you have it working as expected.</p>
 </div>